How to finish an archival research project

 2. Taking stock: overviewing

 2.3 The result was a complete overview of project activity.
 This was very helpful in a number of respects.
 Firstly, it provided precise detailed information about what still needed to be done.
 Secondly, it also led to priorities in workloads being re-visited and more realistically identified.
+Thirdly, it indicated that things could be finished in the time allocated.

 3. Re/planning priorities